Welded extensions and ribbon restrictions of diagrammatical moves: Settings

 A virtual diagram can be described by a Gauss diagram by associating an arrow to each classical crossing, the tail (resp. the head) indicating the position of the preimage on the upper (resp. lower) strand, and the sign indicating the type of crossing.
 Virtual crossings are not represented. \\

-Similarly to string link diagrams, we need to allow local moves on Gauss diagrams in order to obtain a one-to-one correspondance with welded string links.
-A local move on a Gauss diagram consists in modifying some arrows on some pieces of strands.
-The Gauss diagram equivalent of the welded Reidemeister moves are illustrated in Figure 4.
+Similarly to virtual string link diagrams, we need to allow local moves on Gauss diagrams in order to obtain a one-to-one correspondance with welded string links.
+The moves on Gauss diagrams corresponding to the welded Reidemeister moves are illustrated in Figure 4.
 Since the virtual Reidemeister moves only involve virtual crossings, they do not affect Gauss diagrams, and neither does the Mixed move.
-The $R3$ move is labelled with a $(\ast)$ to indicate that it must satisfy some sign conditions: to apply $R3$, we must have $\delta_1\eps_1=\delta_2\eps_2=\delta_3\eps_3$, where $\delta_i=1$ or $-1$ depending on whether $i^{\text{th}}$ potion of strand is oriented upward or downward. \\
+The $R3$ move is labelled with a $(\ast)$ to indicate that it must satisfy some sign conditions: to apply $R3$, we must have $\delta_1\eps_1=\delta_2\eps_2=\delta_3\eps_3$, where $\delta_i=1$ or $-1$ depending on whether the $i^{th}$ portion of strand is oriented upward or downward. \\

-To go back from a Gauss diagram to a virtual string link diagram, we start by drawing the classical crossings that are indicated by the arrows, and then join the pieces of strands together according to the order of the arrow extremities, potentially creating virtual crossings if needed.
-The purpose of the virtual Reidemeister and Mixed moves is to remove the ambiguity between the different ways of joining the strands.
-In particular, they enable what is called the \emph{detour move}: if a portion of a strand only involves virtual crossings, it can be changed for any other portion of strand involving only virtual crossings and having the same extremities. \\

-It is well known and straightforwardly checked that up to these local moves, diagrams and Gauss diagrams are faithful representations of string links:
+It is well known and straightforwardly checked that up to these local moves, virtual diagrams and Gauss diagrams are faithful representations of string links:

-\begin{prop} The following monoid isomorphisms hold: \begin{itemize} \item $\SL\simeq SLD_n/\{\text{Reid}\}$; \item $vSLD_n/\{\text{vReid},\text{Mixed}\}\simeq GD_n$; \item $w\SL:=vSLD_n/\{\text{wReid}\}\simeq GD_n/\{\text{Reid},OC\}$. \end{itemize} \end{prop}
+\begin{prop} The following monoid isomorphisms hold: \begin{itemize} \item $\SL\simeq SLD_n/\{\text{Reid}\}$; \item $vSLD_n/\{\text{vReid},\text{Mixed}\}\simeq GD_n$; \item $w\SL=vSLD_n/\{\text{wReid}\}\simeq GD_n/\{\text{Reid},OC\}$. \end{itemize} \end{prop}